nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/mysql.md

 Because MySQL by default likes to drop connections after a short idle time, if you don't use a datasource pool configuration that always checks for valid connections Nuxeo Platform may unexpectedly use a closed connection and this can cause various errors.

-Therefore we strongly suggest that you configure MySQL to never drop idle connections, by using a huge value for&nbsp;[wait_timeout](http://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_wait_timeout).
+Therefore we strongly suggest that you configure MySQL to never drop idle connections, by using a huge value for [wait_timeout](http://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_wait_timeout).

 ## Recent versions

-MySQL 5.6 and MySQL 5.7 compatibility needs an update in the ROW_FORMAT used for the tables that my have large row sizes (see&nbsp;[this](http://dev.mysql.com/doc/refman/5.6/en/innodb-row-format-dynamic.html)&nbsp;for more).
+MySQL 5.6 and MySQL 5.7 compatibility needs an update in the ROW_FORMAT used for the tables that my have large row sizes (see [this](http://dev.mysql.com/doc/refman/5.6/en/innodb-row-format-dynamic.html) for more).
 This is not yet automatically done by Nuxeo.

 ## Limitations